Afghans jostling for visas sparks stampede, killing at least 15

-JALALABAD (Reuters) - At least 15 people were killed in stampede among thousands of Afghans gathered outside Pakistan’s consulate on Tuesday as jostling broke out between people applying for visas, officials in the eastern city of Jalalabad said.
+JALALABAD, Afghanistan (Reuters) - At least 15 people were killed in stampede among thousands of Afghans gathered near Pakistan’s consulate on Tuesday as jostling broke out between people applying for visas, officials in the eastern city of Jalalabad said.

-An estimated 3,000 Afghans had congregated on the open ground outside the consulate, waiting to collect tokens needed to apply for a visa, two provincial officials told Reuters a day after the tragedy.
+An estimated 3,000 Afghans had congregated on the open ground, usually used for sports or pubic gatherings, outside the consulate, waiting to collect tokens needed to apply for a visa, two provincial officials told Reuters a day after the tragedy.

+An Afghan news channel transmitted images of them holding passports aloft to secure a token.
+Images taken after the stampede showed scores of passports strewn across the ground.

+“The visa applicants jostled to secure their token from the consulate officials...the crowd got out of control, leading to a stampede,” said an Afghan official.

 Eleven of the 15 victims were women, and several senior citizens were among more than a dozen injured, Sohrab Qaderi, a provincial council member, said.

-“The visa applicants jostled to secure their token from the consulate officials...the crowd got out of control, leading to a stampede,” said an official in Jalalabad said.

 Tens of thousands of Afghans every year travel to neighbouring Pakistan to secure medical treatment, education and jobs.
-The two countries share a nearly 2,600-kilometer border.
+The two countries share a nearly 2,600-kilometre border.

 Pakistan hosts about 3 million Afghan refugees and economic migrants, who have fled violence, religious persecution and poverty in their war-torn country.